HarisHoulis/gilded-rose-tdd/GildedRoseRequirements.md

 Sometimes items have a serial number or distinguishing feature that we can use as identifier.
 Where they don't, we can attach a label with a code to an item.

-# Display Item Price
+# Display Item Price From Value Elf

 Computers can't determine the value of magical items, that requires magic.
 There are three online interfaces to the required magic, we need to ask all three.

+For now though, just get the price from Value Elf and display it in the stock list screen.

+# Display Item Price From Multiple Sources

+Fetch the price from Price-O-Matic and WeBuyAnyMagicalItem as well as Value Elf.

 If two or more agree use that value, otherwise the average.
 If any service is down (or doesn't respond in time) use those that aren't.

-Display the price in the stock list screen.